 With 2019's iteration of the stalwart series, EA appears to have made some bold strides in the right direction, especially when it comes to giving players what they’ve been asking for in terms of game modes and statistical tinkering.

 Add to that a fantastic new way to play in Volta, a light-hearted set of modes for couch co-op and some clever, nuanced gameplay tweaks that coax out a more fair and rewarding game of soccer, this is definitely not an inbetween year or an easy skip if you’re a franchise fan.
 In fact, it might be the best FIFA game in a good few years, achieved mainly by responding to fan feedback with healthy design decisions.

 Do also check out our review of FIFA 21; it’s the latest FIFA title but we’re not sure it’s the greatest.
 Due to “a lack of innovation is long neglected areas” our review states that “there’s little here that you don’t already have in FIFA 20”.
 If you’re loyal to Ultimate Team, though, or you’re looking for a cross-gen FIFA title you’ll want to check it out.

 PS4 Pro support?
 Yes.
 4K and HDR.

-Constant content updates keep Fortnite feeling fresh over a year since its launch so it easily gets a place on the best PlayStation 4 games list.
+Constant content updates keep Fortnite feeling fresh nearly two years since its launch so it easily gets a place on the best PlayStation 4 games list.